 Note that these are all imperfect heuristics, anchored to innate circuitry, rather than developing along with our understanding of the world.
 We can call it a venomous-spider-detector circuit, for example, noting that it evolved because venomous spiders were dangerous to early humans.[4]
 But if we do that, then we acknowledge that it will have both false positives (e.g. centipedes, harmless spiders) and false negatives (funny-looking stationary venomous spiders), when compared to actual venomous spiders as we intelligently understand them.
 In vision especially, think of these heuristics as detecting relatively simple patterns of blobs and motion textures, as opposed to an “image classifier” / “video classifier” up to the standards of modern ML or human capabilities.

-For more discussion of Ingredient 1, see §3.2.1 here.
+For more discussion of Ingredient 1, see Intro Series §3.2.1.

-As a special case of Ingredient 1, I claim that, in pretty much all animals, there are a set of sensory heuristics that are specifically designed by evolution to trigger on conspecifics.
+As a special case of Ingredient 1, I claim that, in pretty much all animals, there are sensory heuristics that are specifically designed by evolution to trigger on conspecifics.
 That would include one or more variations on: seeing a conspecific, hearing a conspecific, touching (or being touched by) a conspecific, smelling a conspecific, etc.

 (I’m confident in this part because pretty much all animals have innate behaviors towards conspecifics that are different from their behaviors in other situations—mating, intermale aggression, parenting, being parented, herding, huddling, and so on.)

-I claim that these all trigger a special Steering Subsystem flag that I call “thinking of a conspecific”:
+I claim that these all trigger a special Steering Subsystem innate behavior that I call “the social attention reflex”:

 Neuroscience details box